Neighborhood Info Without The Neighborhood Drama. Learn more

 Spray the garlic mixture in areas where stink bugs are likely to enter your home.
 Garages, doorways, and windowsills are excellent places to start.
 This method of stink bug removal can be especially useful if you have crevices in your home that you haven’t used caulk on yet, as the scent permeates the perimeter of your home.
 While you can use this on everything from furniture to clothing, most people only use the garlic mixture on the exterior of their home to prevent the overwhelming scent from taking over their property.

-Method #3: Use a Soap and Water Mixture
+Method 3: Use a Soap and Water Mixture

-Method #4: Invest in a Bagged Vacuum Cleaner
+Method 4: Use a Bagged Vacuum Cleaner

 If you decide to use a vacuum cleaner to control stink bug populations, be sure to choose a model with an interior bag.
 When stink bugs feel threatened or are sucked up by your vacuum cleaner, they will release their odorous pheromone scent, which will linger in a bagless vacuum.
-However, if you have a vacuum with a bag, you can throw the stink bugs away right after vacuuming and the smell won’t continue to contaminate your home.
+However, if you have a vacuum with a bag, you can throw the stink bugs away right after vacuuming, and the smell won’t continue to contaminate your home.

-Method #5: Try Diatomaceous Earth
+Method 5: Try Diatomaceous Earth

 You can find DE powder in feed stores, hardware stores, and online home improvement retailers.
 To use diatomaceous earth, sprinkle the powder around areas where you notice insects entering your property.
 If you see individual insects, you can also sprinkle the DE powder directly on them.

-Method #6: Use Hairspray
+Method 6: Use Hairspray

-How to Know You Have A Stink Bug Infestation
+How to Know You Have a Stink Bug Infestation

 Smell Around for Odors